mickley/EMU/Modules/ads1115/Readme.md

 #### Returns
-the value as a 15 bit signed number (-32767 to 32767) or `nil` if the reading failed or the channel was invalid
+the value as a 15 bit signed number (-32767 to 32767), `false` if the channel was invalid, or `nil` if a callback function is specified.

 #### Example
 ```Lua